[LUM#13] In the Mood for CoV

 Mood’s goal is to improve global health surveillance and accelerate decision-making by providing health agencies with the right epidemiological intelligence tools.
 This European project, launched in January, couldn’t have come at a better time.

 Launched last January, the project has—by necessity—become a full-scale experiment.
-“With the onset of COVID-19, the European Commission very quickly asked us to redeploy resources to address the agencies’ immediate needs,” explains Renaud Lancelot, a researcher at the Astre* laboratory and the project’s scientific coordinator.
+“With the onset of COVID-19, the European Commission very quickly asked us to redeploy our resources to address the agencies’ immediate needs,” explains Renaud Lancelot, a researcher at the Astre* laboratory and the project’s scientific coordinator.
 “The European Centre for Disease Prevention and Control (ECDC), based in Stockholm, was our main point of contact during this period.”

-A matter of time
+A Matter of Time

 Mood also aims to improve the detection of early warning signs of an emerging outbreak.
 “These signs must indicate a proven potential danger,” explains Renaud Lancelot.
 “In the case of COVID-19, there have already been several coronavirus outbreaks, so we know this can lead to a major pandemic.”

 These analyses also provide the anthropologists working on this project with valuable insights into the dynamics of the sentiments expressed by the public.
 They also help characterize the public’s behaviors and reactions to the measures taken.
 “Will people isolate themselves, go out, wear masks, spread rumors, or seek information about treatments?
 All these factors help us better understand the public’s perception of the various measures,” explains the epidemiologist.
-Launched in April in four major French cities, including Montpellier, this study will last 18 months before potentially being expanded to all French departments as well as Mexico.
+Launched in April in four major French cities, including Montpellier, this study will last 18 months before potentially being expanded to all French departments as well as to Mexico.

-UM podcasts are now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+Check out theUM podcasts,UM available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).

 *UMR ASTRE: Animals – Health – Territories – Risks – Ecosystems (CIRAD – INRAE)